TeethingSkip to the navigation

 Many times you might not know that your baby has a new tooth coming in until you see it or hear it click against an object, such as a spoon.
 Some babies may show signs of discomfort from sore and sensitive gums, be cranky, drool, and have other mild symptoms.
 These symptoms usually begin about 3 to 5 days before a tooth erupts and go away as soon as the tooth breaks through the gum.

-Teething does not cause fever over 101°F (38°C), diarrhea, or diaper rash.
+Teething does not cause diarrhea or diaper rash.
+It can cause a mild fever up to 101°F (38°C).
 Mild symptoms that gradually improve usually are nothing to worry about and may even be related to a viral infection or other condition.
 Severe or ongoing symptoms should be closely watched and discussed with your doctor.

 Do not hesitate to call your doctor any time you have concerns about your child's teething.
 It is also a good idea to talk to your doctor if your child has unusual tooth development, such as late eruption of the first tooth.
 Tooth development issues usually resolve on their own or are easily treated.